Fatihmaull/Webservice_intro/README.md

 ```

 This example demonstrates how to perform an asynchronous GET request to a web service and parse the JSON response in C#.

----

-I hope this explanation helps you understand the content and purpose of the GitHub repository you created.